 \section{Introduction}

 The molecular hydrogen ion $\mathrm{H_2^+}$ and its isotopologues are of great interest for high-precision spectroscopy \cite{schiller2022precision}.
 Their simple three-body structure allows for precise ab initio calculations of their energy levels~\cite{korobov2017fundamental}.
-Combined with high-precision spectroscopy of H$_2^+$, this allows tests of fundamental physics, determination of fundamental constants \cite{patra2020, kortunov2021proton, karr2025determination}, and searches for new physics~\cite{alighanbari2023test, delaunay2023self}.
-Recently, high-precision rotational and vibrational spectroscopy of \Htwop has been demonstrated using molecular ensembles \cite{doran2024zero,schenkel2024laser}.
-However, single-ion spectroscopy holds the potential for even higher spectroscopic accuracies, enabling a more precise determination of fundamental constants and more sensitive searches for physics beyond the Standard Model \cite{bakalov2014electric,schiller2014simplest,karr2016hydrogen,schiller2024prospects,karr2025determination}.
+Combining the \textit{ab initio} calculations with high-precision spectroscopy of H$_2^+$ enables tests of fundamental physics, the determination of fundamental constants \cite{patra2020, kortunov2021proton, karr2025determination}, and the search for new physics~\cite{alighanbari2023test, delaunay2023self}.
+Recently, high-precision rotational and vibrational spectroscopy of \Htwop was demonstrated using molecular ensembles \cite{doran2024zero,schenkel2024laser}.
+However, single-ion spectroscopy holds the potential for even higher spectroscopic accuracies, enabling a more precise determination of fundamental constants and more sensitive searches for physics beyond the standard model \cite{bakalov2014electric,schiller2014simplest,karr2016hydrogen,schiller2024prospects,karr2025determination}.

 One of the experimental challenges for the spectroscopy of a single \Htwop ion is rovibrational state preparation.
 In contrast to heteronuclear molecules such as \HDpNoSpace, the rovibrational transitions of \Htwop are dipole forbidden, and thus excited rovibrational states have lifetimes of many days~\cite{posen1983quadrupole}.
-We have recently demonstrated quantum control of single \Htwop ions produced by electron impact ionization~\cite{holzapfel2025quantum}.
+We recently demonstrated quantum control of single \Htwop ions produced by electron impact ionization~\cite{holzapfel2025quantum}.
 To implement state preparation, helium gas was leaked into the chamber to quench the rovibrational state via the buffer gas cooling mechanism~\cite{schiller2017quantum}, limiting the accessible states to $(\nu^+ = 0, L^+ = 0, 1)$.